ModularDev-Tools/Praximous-AI-Gateway/ROADMAP.md

 ✅ **Milestone Achieved: Praximous is a commercially viable product.** The website infrastructure can handle automated sales (via MoR integration and webhook), license provisioning is automated, and customer self-service is supported through documentation, enabling a scalable go-to-market strategy.

+---

+**🎉 MVP Release v1.0 Archived! 🎉**

+The stable, working version of the Praximous MVP (tagged as `v1.0-mvp`) has been successfully committed, tagged, and the tag pushed to the remote repository.
+This officially bookmarks and archives the MVP, ensuring it's safely kept before proceeding to post-MVP development.

+---

 Post-MVP Next Steps